treadup/.emacs.d/docs/dired/dired.md

 It is possible to bookmark a dired buffer.
 The key chord C-x r m will create a bookmark for a dired buffer.

+## Renaming files
+With Dired you can rename a collection of files that are matched by a given regex.

+In other words I think that you can rename the files

+    f1.txt, ..., fk.txt

+to

+    b1.txt, ..., bk.txt

 ## References
 https://www.gnu.org/software/emacs/refcards/pdf/dired-ref.pdf